ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

             spacing: 3
         }

 To lay out the category list horizontally at the top of the window in portrait orientation and vertically on the left side in landscape orientation, we use the ``orientation`` property.
 Based on the orientation, we bind either the width or the height of the list to a fixed value (``itemWidth``).

 We use the ``anchors.top`` property to position the list view at the top of the screen in both orientations.

 We use the ``model`` property to load XML data from the ``rssFeeds`` model, and ``CategoryDelegate`` as the delegate to instantiate each item in the list.

-.. rubric:: Creating List Elements
-   :name: creating-list-elements

-In CategoryDelegate.qml, we use the
-:ref:`Rectangle <sdk_qtquick_rectangle>` type with custom properties to create list elements:
+In CategoryDelegate.qml, we use the :ref:`Rectangle <sdk_qtquick_rectangle>` type with custom properties to create list elements:

 .. code:: qml